tomzx/blog.tomrochette.com-content/computer-science-curricula-2013/article.md

 * Goal based
 * Utility based

+## Natural Language Processing
+### Deterministic and stochastic grammars
+[3] Deterministic grammars are grammars where the production rules have a probability of 1.
+Stochastic grammars are grammars where the probability of a given production rule may or may not be 1.
+What this means is that there may be various production rules for the same input tokens, but that each will have its own probability of being "used".

+### N-grams and HMMs
+[4] N-grams are tuples composed of n elements.
+The elements might be either characters, words, or sentences.
+For instance, in the sentence "The quick brown fox jumps over the lazy dog", examples of character n-grams may be: (2-gram) th, he, e ,  q, qu, ui, ck, (3-gram) the, he ,  qu, qui, uic, ick; examples of words n-grams may be: (2-gram) the quick, quick brown, brown fox, (3-gram) the quick brown, quick brown fox, brown fox jumps.

+[2] Through the use of n-grams, it is possible to construct a transition graph.
+If we count the number of cases where we transition from one n-gram state to another n-gram state, we can define a transition probability vector for all the subsequent n-gram state of a given n-gram state.
+We've effectively built an HMM.

+### Smoothing and backoff
+[3] Smoothing is a simple technique where we assume that, even if we haven't seen any examples through a corpus, that at least 1 such example exists anyway.

+[1] Backoff models are based on the idea that if not enough examples have been found in a corpus, we may rely on a less "constraining" conditional probability.
+For example, if we have an n-gram model and there aren't enough samples for the n-gram conditional probability, we might backoff to the (n-1)-gram probability.

+### Information retrieval
+#### Precision and recall
+[4] Precision is the number of relevant documents amongst the number of proposed/returned documents.

+[4] Recall is the number of relevant documents amongst the number of relevant documents in the corpus.
+One can trivially achieve 100% recall by simply returning all documents.

 ## Advanced Machine Learning
 ### Definition and examples of broad variety of machine learning tasks
 [2]
+Generic
 * Classification
 * Regression
 * Reinforcement learning

+Specific
 * Handwriting recognition
 * Speech recognition
 * Speech generation